dwebsighter/magentotheme/README.md

 magentotheme
 ============

-A responsive theme for Magento
+A responsive theme for Maggento

+This will also be a multipurpose theme.